Would you accept a one-way ticket to the future?

 “No, I didn’t mean this.
 I meant your brain!”
 He pointed across to John’s head.
 “Dude, this is the most exciting day of your life, and you seem like someone just died!!
 Live a little!!”

 “Someone did what?”

-The flood gates were well and truly open now, and with one fail swoop John had managed to enter the world of the celebrity.
-His 15 minutes of fame had started, and all around him people bustled and jostled to try and get a look at the man who had won a ticket, to see one of the luckiest men alive.
+The floodgates were well and truly open now, and with one fell swoop, John had managed to enter the world of the celebrity.
+His fifteen minutes of fame had started, and all around him people bustled and jostled to try and get a look at the man who had won a ticket, to see one of the luckiest men alive.
 Some gaped at him in awe, inspired by his courage.
 Others regarded him with jealousy, knowing that there was nothing they could do to take his place, but wishing there was some way nonetheless.

-John looked around wondering what the hell happened now.
-They couldn’t leave the kiosk now the force field was up and there seemed to be no other way out.
+John looked around, wondering what the hell happened now.
+They couldn’t leave the kiosk now that the force field was up, and there seemed to be no other way out.
 He always wondered how the employees got into these booths as never, not once, had he seen someone entering or leaving one.

-“That’s fucking great, Dwayne” he said stressing the cashier’s name.
-“Just what I needed, to be stuck in a sodding lotto booth on the 13th floor.
+“That’s fucking great, Dwayne,” he said, stressing the cashier’s name.
+“Just what I needed, to be stuck in a sodding lotto booth on the thirteenth floor.
 Marvellous.
 Bloody marvellous.”